Great Barrier Reef

 The GBR is respected within Australia and worldwide for its Outstanding Universal Value.
 It is the largest living structure and one of the most complex natural ecosystems on the planet.
 The Marine Park spans 344,400km2 and runs parallel with the eastern coastline of Queensland for approximately 2,300km.

 Source: Great Barrier Reef Marine Park Authority (2017) Facts about the Great Barrier Reef

 The resources sector has a very strong interest in preserving the biodiversity of the iconic GBR and QRC recognises that the health of both the Reef and the resources sector are intertwined.

 QRC’s fundamental position in relation to the co-existence of the resources sector and ports alongside the GBR is the need for continuing focus on risk management and addressing the impacts of scientifically documented environmental threats.
 The fulfilment of (regulatory and ethical) obligations and transparent presentation of factual scientific information by industry, Governments and the community is essential if this is to occur.

 Published scientific documents have identified the following major threats to the long-term health of the GBR:

 - Climate change;

 - Extreme weather (storms and cyclones);

-- Poor water quality from land-based activities, primarily from agriculture; and
+- Poor water quality from land-based runoff;

-- Coastal development.
+- Coastal development; and

 Whilst QRC has been consistent in its acknowledgment of the fact that the resources sector does have an impact on the GBR, our industry must be placed in the context of the key threats.
 Any policy or program that fails to seek contributions from the major contributors to the impacts on the GBR, will ultimately fail to halt the decline in condition of the Reef.
 QRC is supportive of a proportionate, combined effort by industry (resources, ports, agriculture, tourism, fishing etc.) as well as Government, communities, and other private enterprise, working together to protect and conserve this great national asset.